johanmazoyer/Asterix/source/run_asterix.rst

     - set_UPphase_abb : bool if true, add phase aberrations in the entrance pupil plane
     - set_UPrandom_phase : Bool.
 If true we generate a new phase map each time.
 Else, we load the one in UPphase_abb_filename
     - UPphase_abb_filename : string, Load a phase map with this fits name.
-If set_random_ampl = False and ampl_abb_filename = '', we take the last generated map of amplitude aberration
+If ampl_abb_filename = 'Amplitude_THD2' we load the THD2 amplitude map.
+If set_random_ampl = False and ampl_abb_filename = '', we take the last generated map of amplitude aberrations.

 if set_UPrandom_phase = True: